parse-community/docs/_includes/graphql/optimization.md

 ## Indexing

-To optimize your server/database performance and response time you need to configure some indexes based on your use cases (types of queries that you use into your app).
+To optimize your server/database performance and response time you need to configure some indexes based on the types of queries that you use in your app.
-Currently indexes manipulations are not supported on the GraphQL API but you can use on the server side the [Parse JS SDK Indexes API](https://docs.parseplatform.org/js/guide/#indexes)
+Currently index manipulations are not supported on the GraphQL API but you can use the [Parse JS SDK Indexes API](https://docs.parseplatform.org/js/guide/#indexes)

-Here a simple example:
+Here's a simple example:
 ```graphql
 # First we update the user class
 mutation {